nilninull/clicklauncher/README.md

 # clicklauncher
-clicklauncher is a small tool that runs different application programs based on the number of mouse clicks (or key types).
+clicklauncher is a small tool that runs different application programs based on the number of mouse clicks or key types.

 It was developed to be used with window managers such as sway.
 ## Usage